murb/twinfield/README.md

     bundle install

-As a companion gem a [`omniauth-twinfield`-gem](https://github.com/murb/omniauth-twinfield) was created to help setting up OAuth.
+For OAuth authentication, now the default As a companion gem a [`omniauth-twinfield`-gem](https://github.com/murb/omniauth-twinfield) was created to help setting up OAuth.

 ## Configuration

-Add a config block to your environment.rb:

-    Twinfield.configure do |config|
-      config.username = ""
-      config.password = ""
-      config.organisation = ""
-      config.company = ""
-    end
+Your application will authenticate to Twinfield using OAuth.
+A companion gem was created to help setting up OAuth communication with your app: [`omniauth-twinfield`-gem](https://github.com/murb/omniauth-twinfield).

-In OAuth settings initializization typically occurs later, but configuration is no different.
-Cluster and access token are retrieved in the OAuth flow.
+Cluster and access token are retrieved in the OAuth flow:

     Twinfield.configure do |config|
       config.session_type = "Twinfield::Api::OAuthSession"